Università degli Studi eCampus

-The eCampus University (Università degli Studi eCampus), often simply abbreviated as "Uniecampus" is a private accredited online university founded in 2006 in Novedrate, Italy.
+The eCampus University (Università degli Studi eCampus), often simply abbreviated as "Uni-eCampus" is a private accredited online university founded in 2006 in Novedrate, Italy.

 The university was promoted by the "eCampus Foundation for universities and research", by Francesco Polidori, founder of the for-profit franchise chain CEPU (European centre for university preparation).
 Due to aggressive advertising, the Italian Data Protection Authority ordered the university to cease the abusive telemarketing practices in 2015.